theopn/haunted-tiles/README.md

 | ![sway-sc](./assets/sway-sc.png)                                                 |
 | ![i3-sc](./assets/i3-sc.png)                                                     |

-Collection of utilities and scripts for my Fedora Sway and i3 spin setup.
+Collection of utilities and scripts for my Sway (Swayfx) and i3 environment in Fedora.

 I had an ambitious plan of making this repository the next best tiling window manager "distro", but now it is just my minimal, Dracula-themed tiling WM config for my ThinkPad X270 which I use as a focused development machine.

+I usually install Fedora i3-spin and Swayfx on the top of it, as Wayland screen sharing is not reliable yet.
+However, since Sway is my main WM, i3 might lack some features that Sway has (even though I try to keep them as similar as possible).

 The artwork for [the logo](./assets/haunted-tiles-logo.png), [solar system wallpaper](./assets/naomi-solarsys-draculafied.png), and [the lock screen](./assets/naomi-solarsys-draculafied-lockscreen.png) are done by my girlfriend Naomi.
 If you are using one of the artworks, please credit her by crediting this repository

-## How I Setup Fedora Sway/i3 spin
+## How I Setup Fedora i3 Spin

 Install utilities:

-- Tools: `fzf git kitty vim`
+- Tools: `fzf git kitty vim lxpolkit`

 Install packages for i3: